-Issue: Deforestation and forest degradation are key drivers of the climate crisis
+Issue 1: Deforestation and forest degradation are key drivers in the climate crisis

-Deforestation and land-use change account for 18% of global anthropogenic emissions and contribute to driving up atmospheric carbon levels (IPCC 2019).
+Deforestation and land-use change account for 18% of global anthropogenic emissions and contribute to driving up atmospheric carbon levels (IPCC, 2019).
 Climate change increases the risk of forest fires, creating a vicious cycle for deforestation as well.

-Land use is a key component, accounting for approximately 18% of total greenhouse gases (GHGs).
-Since 2000, we have lost 361 million hectares of forest cover, equivalent to the size of Europe.
-If tropical deforestation would be a country, it would be the world's third largest emitter (after China and the US).
+Land use is a key component, accounting for approximately 25% of total greenhouse gas (GHG) emissions (Dao et al., 2019).
+Since 2000, Earth has "lost 361 million hectares of forest cover, equivalent to the size of Europe" (Reiersen et al., 2024).

+"If tropical deforestation would be a country, it would be the world's third largest emitter (after China and the US).
 Land use includes a wide range of critical issues, from deforestation and forest degradation to agriculture.
-The domain is particularly challenging, given that the world's growing population and rising standards of living exert increasing pressure on food and consumer goods production, both of which may lead to conflicting objectives regarding climate change and biodiversity.
-Forests face increasing risk and frequency of wildfires, droughts, and extreme weather; forest ecosystems are under severe pressure (Shi et al., 2021).
-To avoid planetary tipping points (Nobre et al., 2016) and maintain a stable and livable climate, humankind urgently needs to reduce carbon emissions until 2030 and preserve essential ecosystems (IPCC 2021).
+The domain is particularly challenging, given that the world's growing population and rising standards of living exert an increasing pressure on food and consumer goods production, both of which may lead to conflicting objectives with climate change and biodiversity."
+(Dao et al., 2019)

+"Forests face increasing risk and frequency of wildfires, droughts, and extreme weather; forest ecosystems are under severe pressure."
+(Stephens et al., 2018)

-To avoid planetary tipping points and maintain a stable and livable climate, humankind urgently needs to reduce carbon emissions by 2050 and restore essential ecosystems.
-Forests and natural carbon sequestration are important climate change mitigation strategies with a biophysical mitigation potential of 5,380 metric tons of carbon dioxide (MtCO2) per year on average until 2050.
-Forestry is a large industry, and the causes of deforestation are mostly economically driven.
+"To avoid planetary tipping points (Nobre et al., 2016) and maintain a stable and livable climate..." humankind "...urgently needs to reduce carbon emissions until 2030 and preserve essential ecosystems."
+(IPCC, 2021)

+"Forests and natural carbon sequestration are important climate change mitigation strategies with a biophysical mitigation potential of 5,380 metric tons of carbon dioxide (MtCO2) per year on average until 2050.
+Forestry is a large industrial sector, and the causes of deforestation are mostly economically driven."
+(Nabuurs et al., 2007)

-There is thus a need for higher-quality carbon offsetting protocols and higher transparency and accountability of the measurement, reporting, and verification (MRV) of these projects, including:
+"There is thus a need for higher-quality carbon offsetting protocols and higher transparency and accountability of the 'measurement, reporting, and verification' (MRV) of these projects."
+(Reiersen et al., 2024)